-These are some of the most recognizable landmarks in the country; obviously, many others could have made this list.
-El Salvador is home to numerous iconic landmarks, which include monuments, places of historical interest, natural parks, colonial churches, colonial towns, and many others.
+El Salvador is home to numerous iconic landmarks, which include monuments, places of historical interest, natural parks, colonial churches, colonial towns, and famous buildings.

-By far, one of the most iconic landmarks in the country, it is located in the El Salvador del Mundo Plaza in San Salvador.
+By far, one of the most iconic landmarks in El Salvador and also one of the best monuments in El Salvador.
+This landmark is located in the El Salvador del Mundo Plaza near the center of the nation’s capital, San Salvador.

-Here is a bit of recent history for this Landmark.
+Here is a bit of recent history for this famous landmark in El Salvador.
 During the 1986 earthquake, the statue collapsed and broke into several pieces.
 When the restoration was finished, and the statue was placed back into its original place; it became a symbol of hope and faith for all Salvadorans.

-This Historic Landmark sits in the downtown San Salvador historic district, it is one of the main attractions of the newly renovated downtown.
+This famous landmark in El Salvador sits in the downtown historic district of the capital; it is one of the main attractions of the newly renovated downtown area.

 The National Palace is a classical building located in the historic district of San Salvador.
 During most of the 1900s, the major branches of the Salvadoran government used The National Palace as governmental offices.